 High-intensity interval training (HIIT) is known to help reduce body fat.
 It involves exercising at a high intensity for 30-75 seconds, separated by 2-3 minutes of exercising at a lower intensity.
 These bursts of high intensity training allow for far more fat loss than steady cardio.

 3. Eat Protein

-Undereating protein and overeating carbs can lead to weight gain.
+Basically, undereating protein and overeating carbs can lead to fat gain.
 Lentils, legumes, and beans are anti-inflammatory proteins that can help keep you full and nourish your body.
 But avoid overconsuming calories overall!

 4. Ditch the Alcohol

 Liquid calories from soda, sugary juices, and alcohol help store belly fat.
-If you’re serious about losing body fat and losing weight, there’s no room for alcohol in your diet.
+If you’re serious about losing body fat and losing weight, then there’s no room for alcohol in your diet.
 And it’s more than just the calories.
 It’s about alcohol’s affect on hormones.

 5. Remove Gluten and Dairy

 Gluten and dairy are the most common food intolerances.
 Research suggests that going gluten free can reduce fatness, inflammation, and insulin resistance.
 Food intolerances tend to raise stress hormones such as cortisol, and they can trigger inflammation.

 Chronic stress raises cortisol levels which can lead to weight gain, fat storage, and the breakdown of muscles.
 Find a way to manage your stress, whether it’s through essential oil baths, yoga, meditation, exercise, or a creative outlet.